hchiam/learning-css/README.md

 - There's also many other layout modes: https://developer.mozilla.org/en-US/docs/Web/CSS/display but including an exciting new one called [`display: contents`, which lets indirect children (2 levels down) participate in the layout mode](https://codepen.io/hchiam/pen/OJzZPqY)

+- Layout modes can also interact with each other: https://codepen.io/hchiam/pen/PoEdWJo - take the content inside a CSS Grid cell and wrap it inside an inner sticky div to enable it to stick then not: "`grid { sticky }`".

 ### extra flexbox notes

 - you may need to set `display: block;` for an element to take `padding`